flare-foundation/docs/docs/technology/glossary.md

 RPC { #rpc }
 : Remote Procedure Call is a protocol that allows a program executing on a network to request a service from another program, typically running on a different computer.

-Signal Provider { #signal_provider }
+Data Provider { #data_provider }
 : Each of the multiple programs supplying external information to an FTSO running on the Flare network, and getting rewarded for it.
-Spark token holders can delegate their stake on a signal provider and share the rewards.
+Token holders can delegate their stake to a data provider and receive a share of the rewards.

 Smart Contract { #smart_contract }
 : Computer program running on a blockchain, typically the EVM.
 The blockchain’s immutability ensures that the contract is not tampered with, and running it on several machines bound together by a consensus algorithm ensures faithful execution.
 Smart contracts are said to be self-enforcing.

-Spark Token (FLR) { #spark_token_(flr) }
+Flare Token (FLR) { #flare_token_(flr) }
 : The native currency of the Flare Network.

 State Connector { #state_connector }
-: Piece of the Flare network that keeps track of the state of other networks, facilitating the implementation of advanced mechanisms like the F-Assets.
+: Piece of the Flare network that keeps track of the state of other networks, facilitating the implementation of advanced mechanisms like the FAssets.
 The State Connector uses several independent Attestation Providers that are rewarded for providing correct information.

 Sybil Resistance { #sybil_resistance }
 : The ability of a distributed system to overcome a Sybil attack, in which a malicious actor creates multiple identities to gain voting or mining power.
 Resistance is typically gained by making voting or mining too costly for the attack to be worth it (as in Proof-of-Work or Proof-of-Stake) or by requiring new entities to be approved by existing actors (as in FBA).